 Our school reflects British values in all that we do.
 We actively promote them in the following ways:

 Democracy is clearly evident within our school.
-Pupils have the opportunity to have their voices heard through our School Council and our Head Girls and Head Boys; all of whom are elected by their peers annually.
+Pupils have the opportunity to have their voices heard through our School Council and our Head Girl and Head Boy; all of whom are elected annually.
 Our senior team also speak with pupils on a regular basis, and in different contexts, to seek their views about their school, their learning experiences and what school looks like for them.
-Mid-week assemblies using Picture News resources raise awareness of current issues around the world.
+Mid-week Collective Worship using Picture News resources raise awareness of current issues around the world.
 This contributes strongly to pupils’ confident attitudes and to developing respect for others’ ideas.
 Our pupils also play an important and active part in teacher recruitment.

 The rule of law

-The importance of laws, whether they are those that govern the class, the school or the country, is consistently reinforced as well as when dealing with behaviour and through school assemblies.
+The importance of laws, whether they are those that govern the class, the school or the country, is consistently reinforced as well as when dealing with behaviour and through school Collective Worship.
 Pupils are taught the value and reasons behind laws: that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service are regular parts of our curriculum provision and help reinforce this message.